Madhuvanipatnam/network-automation-labs/README.md

 🔐 Security Note

-* No credentials are stored in the code
+* Credentials are stored in the code for reference purposes
 * Username and password are taken as input during runtime
 * All IP addresses belong to a local lab environment